oracle-livelabs/oci-migration/ecc-developer-hol/query/advancedextensibility/advancedextensibility.md

 1. Create data load package to run Full Load for Local Agreements custom dataset:

-    * The user need to create a PL/SQL package (specification and its respective body) with a procedure, which is required to execute FULL LOAD for xx-po-pcc-local-agreements dataset
+    * The user needs to create a PL/SQL package (specification and its respective body) with a procedure, which is required to execute FULL LOAD for xx-po-pcc-local-agreements dataset
-    * Sample PL/SQL package files are provided in the Lab Files section
+    * Sample PL/SQL package files are provided under **/u01/live\_labs/11470/lab\_files/lab5/task5**
         * Specification: XX\_PO\_PCC\_LOC\_AGR\_UTIL\_PVT.pls
                 ![Package Specification](../images/a1118.png "Package Specification")